Cherokee Nation suspends elective surgeries as health system sees surge in COVID-19 hospitalizations

-Cherokee Nation Health Services announced Tuesday it is suspending elective surgeries after seeing an over 80-percent increase in COVID-19 cases throughout the health system.
+Cherokee Nation Health Services is suspending elective surgeries after seeing an over 80% increase in COVID-19 cases throughout the health system, it announced Tuesday.

-Over 600 new cases were reported in the tribal health system, the Cherokee Nations said in a news release, the largest number of cases since January.
-Unvaccinated people accounted for 90 percent of the news cases.
+More than 600 new cases were reported in the tribal health system, the largest number of cases since January, the Cherokee Nation said in a news release.
+Unvaccinated people accounted for 90% of the news cases.

-As well as suspending elective surgeries, the Cherokee Nation is also re-activating its surge plan for W.W.
-Hastings Hospital in Tahlequah to increase in-patient capacity by 50 percent "to care for the rising number of COVID patients requiring hospitalization," the news release states.
+As well as suspending elective surgeries, the Cherokee Nation is reactivating its surge plan for W.W.
+Hastings Hospital in Tahlequah to increase in-patient capacity by 50% "to care for the rising number of COVID patients requiring hospitalization," the news release states.

 The surge plan for Hastings Hospital reallocates non-ICU beds to emergency use so the hospital can care for more COVID-19 patients.

-Cherokee Nation Principal Chief Chuck Hoskin Jr. said the Delta variant of COVID-19 accounts for 80 percent of the new cases.
+Cherokee Nation Principal Chief Chuck Hoskin Jr. said the delta variant of COVID-19 accounts for 80% of the new COVID cases.

 “Not only is COVID-19 putting added pressures and risks on our hospital, health centers and our amazing health care team tasked with treating COVID patients, but the resurgence once again threatens the overall well-being of the Cherokee Nation and the most vulnerable among us, including our Cherokee elders.”